 Botley the Coding Robot 2.0 offers multiple ways to play, and it offers hours of screen-free fun while helping to develop hands-on coding and critical thinking skills.
 The adorable robot comes with even more learning and tricks out of the box than its predecessor did.
 Botley 2.0 helps kids code their way through obstacle courses using up to 150 simple directional sequences, and it allows kids to explore coding through colors, movements, music, and more.

 The robot has an expanded coding style that allows your kids to turn Botley 2.0 into a train, police car, ghost, and more.
 It even lights up in the dark, with four fun colors, adding another fun level of play.
 The 78-piece activity set includes the robot, the remote programmer, two removable facemasks with arms, 40 coding cards, 6 double-sided tiles, 27 obstacle building pieces, and a starter guide with coding challenges.
 It’s perfect for kids five years or older.

-Learning Resources Botley the Coding Robot 2.0 Activity Set, Coding Robot for Kids, STEM Toy, Early Programming, Coding Games for Kids, 78 pieces, Ages 5+
+Learning Resources Botley The Coding Robot 2.0 Activity Set - 78 Pieces, Ages 5+ Coding Robot for Kids, STEM Toys for Kids, Early Programming and Coding Games for Kids